1 tablet contains:

 Arterial thromboembolism can lead to stroke, vascular occlusion, or myocardial infarction.
 Symptoms of a stroke are as follows: sudden weakness or loss of sensation of the face, arm or leg, especially on one side of the body, sudden confusion, problems with speech and understanding; sudden one- or two-sided loss of vision; sudden disturbance of gait, dizziness, loss of balance or coordination of movements; sudden, severe or prolonged headache for no apparent reason; loss of consciousness or fainting with or without an epileptic seizure.
 Other signs of vascular occlusion: sudden pain, swelling and weak blueness of the limbs, acute abdomen.

-Symptoms of myocardial infarction include: pain, discomfort, pressure, heaviness, a feeling of constriction or fullness in the chest, in the arm, or behind the sternum; discomfort with radiation in the back, cheekbone, larynx, arm, stomach; cold sweat, nausea, vomiting, or dizziness, severe weakness, anxiety, or shortness of breath; rapid or irregular heartbeat.
+Symptoms of myocardial infarction include: pain, discomfort, pressure, heaviness, a feeling of constriction or fullness in the chest, in the arm, or behind the sternum; discomfort with irradiation in the back, cheekbone, larynx, arm, stomach; cold sweat, nausea, vomiting, or dizziness, severe weakness, anxiety, or shortness of breath; rapid or irregular heartbeat.
 Arterial thromboembolism can be fatal.
 The risk of thrombosis (venous and / or arterial) and thromboembolism increases:

 - with age;